sugo14/TerminalVelocity/README.md

 - Have the engine be reasonably fast and correct
 - Understand all of the code that I'm writing
     - I now realize that this was quite ambitious

+TODO:
+- Possibly switch from homemade geometry math to a library